dharmafly/noodle/README.md

 Would change the main nav items to *About | API Documentation*.

 It's not currently possible to change the path of the site pages.

-(INFO: These are examples of [YAML Front Matter] (https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) )

 Changing the language icon
 --------------------------

 The language icon is on the top right hand side of the main content under the github and twitter icons.
+It's there to quickly show site visitors the main focus of the project.

 To change the language icon, edit the `_config.yml`